Join us for an hour-long creative-writing freewrite via Zoom to raise funds for the Literature Africa Foundation!

 Hartt’s lifework is creating experiences where people find the writing craft to reach for their best artistic and human selves, find the writing community to connect with others, and find the ongoing inspiration of the writing life.

-Register here to automatically join the hour-long freewrite!
+Register here for the hour-long freewrite!